Biometrics-IITA/Training-Courses/README.md

 # Course Outline
 In this course, we will cover topics such as:
 1. Linear Regression
+2. Logistic Regression
-2. Multivariate Analysis
+3. Multivariate Analysis
-3. Design of Experiment
+4. Design of Experiment
-4. Logistics Regression
+5. Models - Anova
+6. Data Wrangling
+7. Introduction to Machine learning

 # Reference